kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-mempool.md

 ---

 # Mempool endpoints

+The memory pool peer-to-peer endpoints enable communication between mempools on different nodes.
-Mempool P2P endpoints for communication between mempools.
-End users are not supposed to use these endpoints directly.
-Instead, the respective Pact endpoints should be used for submitting transactions into the network.
+These API endpoints are not included for reference but are not intended to be used directly.
+Instead, you should use the appropriate Pact endpoints to submit transactions to the network.

-Get Pending Transactions from the Mempool
+## Get pending transactions from the mempool

-POST
-/chain/{chain}/mempool/getPending
+Use `POST https://{baseURL}/chain/{chain}/mempool/getPending` to retrieve pending transactions from the memory pool.

 PATH PARAMETERS
 chain